Quantum Algorithm for Testing Graph Completeness: Conclusions

 \textit{1.~Linear Relationship Between Marked and Total Nodes}:~We discovered a linear relationship between the number of marked nodes \( m \) and the total number of nodes \( n \) in a complete graph.
 This relationship ensures that the hitting time \( t_h \) coincides with the maximum of the probability function \( P_M(t,n,m) \).
 This allows us to determine the optimal number of marked nodes \( m^* \), guaranteeing a high probability of locating the walker on a marked node in a complete graph.

 \textit{2.~Constant Maximum Probability Time}:~By introducing this linear relationship, we showed that the time \( t_{max} \), at which the probability of finding the walker on a marked node is maximized, remains constant and independent of the number of nodes in the graph.
-This insight enables the first part of our completeness checking algorithm to operate with a constant time complexity.
+This insight enables the first stage of our completeness checking algorithm to operate with a constant time complexity.

-\textit{3.~Quantum Phase Estimation Subroutine}:~To address the insufficiency of the initial condition for determining graph completeness, we incorporated the QPE subroutine.
-We demonstrated that the number of qubits required for QPE is given by $ p \sim \log_2\left( n\right) + 1 $, derived from the lower bound of the eigenphase difference between complete and incomplete graphs.
-The QPE subroutine exhibits a complexity of \( \mathcal{O}(\log^2 n) \), offering a more efficient alternative to classical algorithms for graph completeness testing.
+\textit{3.~Quantum Phase Estimation Subroutine Complexity}:~To address the insufficiency of the initial condition for determining graph completeness, we incorporated the QPE in the second stage of the algorithm in an original fashion.
+We demonstrated that the number of qubits of the first register in the QPE is given by $ p \sim \log_2\left( n\right) + 1 $, derived from the lower bound of the eigenphase difference between complete and incomplete graphs.
+QPE exhibits a complexity of \( \mathcal{O}(\log^2 n) \), given the hypotheses in \ref{sub_III_B}, offering a more efficient alternative to classical algorithms for graph completeness testing.

 \textit{4.~Comparison with Grover Algorithm}:~We showed that our algorithm outperforms Grover-based algorithms for graph completeness testing, both in terms of efficiency and complexity.

 \textit{5.~Practical Applications}:~The proposed completeness testing algorithm has significant implications for various applications, including network connectivity, graph traversal, network clustering, network partitioning, and fairness checking.